 After assuring myself that my international medical insurance policy was up to date, I joined the group and headed off into traffic.
 After a little practice and only a few near collisions I (mostly) got the hang of it.

 And it was really nice to get the extra boost of power as we climbed the hills of Barcelona for some spectacular views.
+There are many famous attractions in Barcelona, and despite all of my previous research, this particular view was a pleasant and unexpected surprise.

 To get to the very top of Montijuic Mountain, we took it a little easier and rode up in cable cars (the air portion of our tour).
 Relieved that I would not be paragliding my way down the hill, I was able to really enjoy the scenery.